ietf-rats/draft-birkholz-rats-daa/draft-birkholz-rats-daa.md

 : A statement about a distinguishable Attester made by an Endorser without accompanying evidence about its validity - used as proof of identity.

 : In DAA, the Attester's identity is not revealed to the verifier.
-The Attester is issued with a credential by the Endorser that is randomised and then used to anonymously confirm the validity of their evidence.
+The Attester is issued with a credential by the DAA Issuer that is randomised and then used to anonymously confirm the validity of their evidence.
-The evidence is verified using the Endorser’s public key.
+The evidence is verified using the DAA Issuer’s public key.

 Authentication Secret IDs ('authSecID'):